dart-archive/www.dartlang.org/src/site/docs/tutorials/connect-dart-html/index.markdown

 </ol>

-##Create a CSS file {#add-css}
+##Give the app some style with CSS {#add-css}

-Most HTML uses cascading style sheets to define _styles_ that control the appearance of page elements.
+Most HTML uses cascading style sheets (CSS) to define _styles_ that control the appearance of page elements.
-Let's create a simple CSS file for the mini app.
+Let's customize the CSS for the mini app.

-In Dart Editor, create a file named mini.css in the mini directory with the following text:
+In Dart Editor, edit the file named mini.css and replace the contents of the file with the following CSS code:

 {% prettify dart %}
 #RipVanWinkle {